Cognipeer/smart-agent/README.md

 ```

 ## Architecture overview
-The agent is a LangGraph StateGraph composed of:
+The agent runs an internal iterative loop (previously a LangGraph graph) with these conceptual phases:
-- resolver: input gate and pre-checks
+- resolver: input gate and normalization
+- optional contextSummarize phase when token budget would be exceeded
-- agent: the model call (with tools bound when available)
+- agent: model call (tools bound when supported)
-- tools: executes tool calls (observes parallel limits)
+- tools: executes tool calls (enforces parallel + total limits)
-- shouldContinue: decides next edge after tools
-- toolLimitFinalize: finalizes when tool call limit is reached
-- contextSummarize: summarizes when token budget would be exceeded
+- toolLimitFinalize: injects a final system notice when tool-call cap hit (then a last agent turn)

+Loop exits when the agent produces an assistant message without tool calls or after finalization.
 Planning mode adds `manage_todo_list`.
-The agent always adds `get_tool_response` to fetch archived/summarized tool outputs by executionId.
+A helper tool `get_tool_response` lets prompts reference archived/summarized tool outputs by executionId.
 Debug sessions write Markdown to `logs/` with timestamped directories.

 More details: docs/architecture/README.md